sccn/sccn.github.io/tutorials/11_Scripting/command_line_study_functions.md

 script to build the *STUDY* instead of using the { {File\|pop_study.m} }
 gui.
 This is also helpful when you need to build many studysets or to repeatedly add files to an existing studyset.

+<b>Important note:</b> If you want to modify the STUDY structures, you
+need to be careful as the STUDY checking function ({ {File\|std_checkset.m} }) performs all kinds of checks to keep the STUDY structures compatible with the datasets it represents.
+So this function might undo your changes (a warning will be issued on the command line).
+It is often possible to modify the datasets themselves to achieve the same goal and changes will be automatically reported in the STUDY structures.

 Below is a Matlab script
 calling the GUI-equivalent command line function { {File\|std_editset.m}}